Keep up to date

 Glass and Trim

-The glass on this Herald 1200 is in great condition and consistent with the car’s mileage.
+The glass on this Herald is in great condition and consistent with the car’s mileage.
 During our visit, we did not notice any chips, cracks, or discolouration.
 The window seals also appear to be in good condition, aligning with the car’s overall well-maintained state.

-The bumpers, door handles, and window surrounds are all in great condition.
-As seen in the exterior photos, the convertible top is in great condition with no tears or rips.
-Mary reports that the convertible top was recently replaced.
-She mentioned that her late husband rarely drove the car with the top up, as he only took it out in dry weather.
+As seen in the exterior photos, the convertible top is in excellent condition with no tears or rips.
+Mary reports that the convertible top was recently replaced - she mentioned that her late husband rarely drove the car with the top up, as he only took it out in dry weather.

 Interior

-Retrimmed in tan leather, the Herald 1200 retains its original charm and character.
+Retrimmed in tan leather, the Herald retains its original charm and character.

 Seats and Carpets